mcuntz/pyjams/README.rst

    * - Function/module
      - Short description
+   * - closest
+     - Index in array which entry is closest to a given number.
    * - const
      - Physical, mathematical, computational, isotope, and material constants.
    * - elementary_effects